 - For career and technical education courses, the student is classified as a sophomore with a 2.0 or better grade point average on a 4.0 grading scale.

-- The student has achieved a minimum composite score of 30 on the ACT test.
+- If the student does not meet the above criteria, the student has achieved a minimum composite score of 30 on the ACT test.
 If meeting the ACT test requirement, official scores must be submitted to the Admissions Office.

 - Provide official high school transcript indicating grades through the last semester of attendance.

 The above requirements should be completed well in advance of the intended semester of enrollment.
 A discussion with a college enrollment specialist concerning course selections must be completed before registration takes place.
 Credit earned through the dual-enrollment/dual-credit program will be awarded once a student has completed high school graduation requirements and final official transcripts have been received.